Vecchia Gaussian Processes: on probabilistic and statistical properties: Proof of the lemmas and theorems in Section and

 where $\tilde{Q}_{11} = Q_{11} + Q_{12}\Gamma_2 \tilde{V}_A V_A^{-1}\Gamma_1^{-1} + \Gamma_1^{-1} V_A^{-T} {\tilde{V}_A}^T \Gamma_2 Q_{12}^T = Q_{11} + O(\nu).$

 Next we proceed with reformulating the covariance matrix $K_{\tau A,\tau A_{j,x}}$ in a similar manner.
-First note, that in view of Lemma \ref{lem:norming def} and its proof in Section \ref{sec:proof:lem2}, for a norming set $A$ with norming constant $c_N$, for all $P\in\mathscr{P}_l([0,1]^d)$,
+First note, that in view of Lemma \ref{lem:norming def} and its proof thereafter, for a norming set $A$ with norming constant $c_N$, for all $P\in\mathscr{P}_l([0,1]^d)$,

 Hence, for any $x\in[0,1]^d$, by choosing $P(A)[i] = \mr{sign}( (V_A^{-1} v_x) [i]), \forall 1\le i\le d$, we have

 Next, let us define the matrix $\tilde V_{A_{j,x}}$ similarly as $\tilde V_A$.
 Then we can write